microsoft/vscode-wiki/Virtual-Workspaces.md

 * formatting, linked editing
 * syntax validation and same-file semantic validation and code actions

-C. Full Workspace/Project Language Support
+C. Cross-file, Workspace Aware Language Support
 * references across files
 * workspace symbols
 * validation of all files in the workspace/project

-The rich language extensions that ship with VS Code (TypeScript, JSON, CSS, HTML, Markdown) only offer Single-File Language Support when working on virtual resources.
+The rich language extensions that ship with VS Code (TypeScript, JSON, CSS, HTML, Markdown) are limited to Single-File Language Support when working on virtual resources.

 We are working on a UI for VS Code to indicate that the Window runs in a restricted mode.